subhram-rana-1/comp/README.md

-# Hello World Chrome Extension
+# Vocabulary Extension

-A simple "Hello World" Chrome extension built with WXT.
+A Chrome extension for sharpening vocabulary and comprehension, built with WXT.

 ## Getting Started